On the derived functors of destabilization and of iterated loop functors

 \section{Background}

-Throughout, the underlying prime is taken to be $2$ and the ground field $\field$ is the field with two elements.
+Throughout, unless indicated otherwise, the underlying prime is taken to be $2$ and the ground field $\field$ is the field $\field_2$ with two elements.
 All the results introduced have analogues for odd primes, although the arguments are slightly more complicated in the odd primary situation.

 A general reference for the theory of (unstable) modules over the Steenrod algebra is the book by Schwartz \cite{schwartz_book} and, for $\cala$-modules, that of Margolis \cite{margolis}.
-References for the individual results stated can be found for example in the author's papers \cite{powell_mod_loop,p_destab,p_singer_Rs}; many go back to Massey and Peterson and the work of Singer.
+References for the results stated can be found for example in the author's papers \cite{powell_mod_loop,p_destab,p_singer_Rs}; many go back to Massey and Peterson and the work of Singer.